Hatem979/Serverless-Image-Processing-Pipeline-with-S3-SQS-Lambda/README.md

 Step Functions
 ```

-The queue absorbs temporary traffic spikes while the processing layer consumes messages asynchronously.
+SQS acts as a buffer during traffic spikes.

+Lambda and other managed AWS services can scale without manually provisioning application servers.

 ---

 # Observability

-The system can be monitored using Amazon CloudWatch and the native monitoring capabilities of the AWS services.
+The system can be monitored using Amazon CloudWatch and service-specific monitoring.

 ### Lambda